JeanVydes/neo-email/examples/Full.md

 # Full Example

-A full example with TLS and Logger
+A full example with TLS and Logger an using controller to setup a simple and workable SMTP server.

 ```rust
 use std::fs::File;